nathanael-denis/QuantiCorr/README.md

 # Corrosion Quantification Project

 This repository contains scripts and data related to the quantification of corrosion using image processing and machine learning techniques.

 It is linked to an article published in Elsevier's Measurement, named *A harmonic radar approach to steel oxidation measurements using spectrogram classification*

+The main point of the paper is to demonstrated that, provided radar data is collected under the form of .iq samples, a trained classifier can discriminate oxide quantities.

 Below is a brief description of each file and its purpose:

 ## Files